savannahghi/idr_client_deploy/README.md

 #### Finally
 After confirming everything is working correctly;
-- Remember to encrypt decrypted variables.
+- Remember to encrypt if you have decrypted variables.
 - Remember to change back crontab run time back to 3.00 am everyday. i.e  0 3 * * *